Let’s be honest.

 B. Improper Wheel Alignment

-If you have misaligned wheels, they’ll fight each other to find the correct wheel angles while driving — causing some strong wheel vibration and car shaking.
+If you have misaligned wheels, they’ll fight each other to find the correct wheel angles while driving — causing strong wheel vibration and car shaking.

-Moreover, components like a wheel ball joint and bushings wear over time, and start giving “play” in your wheels when you move the steering wheel.
+Moreover, components like a wheel ball joint and bushings wear over time and start giving “play” in your wheels when you move the steering wheel.
 If you notice diminished steering performance or experience a shaky steering wheel (steering wheel vibration), you should get the unbalanced wheel fixed urgently.

 C. Worn Wheel Bearing